-CONNECTICUT Miscellaneous provisions (continued) S.B.
-895, 2021 Leg.
-Serv.
-(Conn.
-2021) ("An act concerning changes to various pharmacy statutes") (signed by governor; effective on passage) - amends § 21a-65 to provide that a registered SSP may apply to the Department of Consumer Protection for approval to provide access to not more than 10 hypodermic needles and syringes per transaction to program participants through a secured machine with the use of a patient-specific access number, personalized magnetic strip card, or any technology that identifies an individual for the purpose of providing access to hypodermic needles and syringes; the secured machine shall prevent unauthorized access and be immobile; products provided through the secured machine shall provide information on access to treatment services; the machine shall only be placed in an area where contents can be stored in accordance with the manufacturer's recommendation, unless the machine can provide adequate environmental controls independent of the external environment; a locked syringes shall be available as part of the secured machine or in the area around the machine.
-Recently proposed legislation None, other than S.B.
-895, 2021 Leg.
-Serv.
-(Conn.
-2021).
+Miscellaneous provisions (continued)

+An SSP may apply to the Department of Consumer Protection for approval to provide access to not more than 10 hypodermic needles and syringes per transaction to program participants authorized by said department, through a secured machine with the use of a patient-specific access number, personalized magnetic strip card, or any technology that identifies an individual for the purpose of providing access to hypodermic needles and syringes.
+The secured machine shall prevent unauthorized access and be immobile.
+Any products provided by the machine shall provide information on access to treatment services to assist individuals obtaining products from the machine.
+A locked syringe disposal container to accept hypodermic needles and syringes that have been used shall be available as part of the secured machine or in the area around the machine.
+Only authorized personnel of such program may collect the used syringes for proper disposal.

+Recently proposed legislation